Rebecca149/Rebecca149/README.md

-### Hi, I'm Rebecca 🦔
+### I'm Rebecca 🦔

-I'm a full stack software developer in training
+A full stack software developer in training

 - 🌱 I’m only 3 months into my coding journey but I'm so proud of what I've learnt and achieved in this time!
 - :mortar_board: I'm a recent physics graduate